slds-lmu/i2ml/content/chapters/15_regularization/15-07-nonlin.md

 ---
-title: "Chapter 15.07: Regularization in NonLinear Models"
+title: "Chapter 15.07: Non-Linear Models and Structural Risk Minimization"
 weight: 15007
 ---
 In this section, we demonstrate regularization in non-linear models like neural networks.